ntoll/hscic_apiomatic/README.rst

 hscic_apiomatic
 ===============

-Scrapes HSCIC website and builds a list of JSON objects for each dataset found therein.
+Scrapes HSCIC website and builds a list of JSON objects for each dataset or key indicator found therein.

 Requires beautifulsoup and requests::